One of Brisbane Northside’s Leading Family Law Firms

 Obtain protection of the person and property if necessary; and

-Determine best course of action and take appropriate action.
+Go beyond other family law firms to determine best course of action and take appropriate action.

-Understanding Family Law, Separation or Divorce
+Solicitors Specialising in Family Law, Separation or Divorce

 Family Law: Parenting Matters

 Once a relationship has broken down and separation occurs, the parents have to come to a decision relating to the children of the family.
-With assistance of lawyers, the parents have to be able to resolve the issue of time with each parent and also who makes important decisions about the child.
+With assistance of family lawyers, the parents have to be able to resolve the issue of time with each parent and also who makes important decisions about the child.

 Who the children live with;